gradido/gradido/docu/Concepts/TechnicalRequirements/UC_Introduction_of_Gradido-ID.md

 ## 2nd Stage

 In the 2nd stage of this topic the password handling during registration and login process will be changed.
 These change must keep the current active password handling where the email is part of the encryption as long as all users are shifted to the new logic of password handling where the gradidoID will part of the encryption.
-This means there must be a kind of versioning which type of password encryption is currently used, because in the future there could be the requirement to change the password handling to newer and safer algorithms.
+This means there must be a kind of versioning which type of password encryption is used.
+Because some users will not login for a long time, which causes to use the old password encryption at their login process or in the future there could be the requirement to change the password handling to newer and safer algorithms.

 ### Database-Schema